Classification of Animal Use by Pain and Distress Categories

 - Exsanguinations under anesthesia

-- Tail clipping in rodents 21 days old and over, or tattooing that requires general anesthesia
+- Tail clipping in rodents > 21 days old, or tattooing that requires general anesthesia

-- Induction of a disease, infection or genotype that causes pain or distress that is alleviated with the use of pain-relieving drugs or humane euthanasia as soon as signs of pain and/or distress develop
+- Induction of disease, infection, or a genotype that causes pain or distress which is alleviated with the use of pain-relieving drugs or humane euthanasia as soon as signs of pain and/or distress develop

 Category E

-Animal use activities that involve accompanying pain or distress to the animals and for which appropriate anesthetic, analgesic, tranquilizing drugs or other methods for relieving pain or distress are not used.
-Category E procedures require strong scientific justification as to why pain-relieving drugs or other methods for relieving pain cannot be used.
-This includes citation(s) to published studies if applicable — describing the alternatives that were considered and how alternatives will be used whenever possible, clarifying whether animals will be euthanized when moribund, and if not, what information is to be gained in the interval between moribundity and death.
+Animal use activities that involve accompanying pain or distress to the animals and for which appropriate anesthetic, analgesic, tranquilizing drugs; or other methods for relieving pain or distress are NOT used.
+Category E procedures will require strong scientific justification as to why pain-relieving drugs or other methods for relieving pain cannot be used on animals.
+This includes citation(s) to published studies if applicable, describing what alternatives were considered and how alternatives will be used whenever possible, clarifying whether animals will be euthanized when moribund, and if not, what information is to be gained in the interval between moribundity and death.

 - Research or testing procedures that require death as an endpoint or continuation without pain-relieving intervention, even after clinical signs of pain or distress are evident